NicMcPhee/intro-to-evolutionary-computation/text/_pages/03-clean-up-search-implementation.markdown

 ![Microscope icon](/assets/Microscope_icon_32.png)
 It's still quite easy to give it problems it can't solve, typically by moving the starting location a little farther away from the goal location.
+How differently to breadth-first and depth-first search respond to different starting points?
 {:.active-example}

+## Next: Heuristic search

+A clear problem with both breadth-first and depth-first search is neither is "guided" or "directed" – they just blindly wander around until they (hopefully) stumble across the solution.
+In many cases, however, we can some sense that one search state is better than another because a state is in some measurable way closer to the goal, or has some other desirable property (e.g., have more pieces or points than your opponent in a game).
+In the next installment we'll look at *heuristic* search, which allows us to guide our search towards our goal, which will substantially improve things.